-As you might notice the ski poles vary a lot in price.
+As you might notice, cross country ski poles vary a lot in price.
 We have ski poles for as little as 20 USD, but at the same time, there are ski poles that cost 20 times that.

 A positive thing about a pair of less expensive poles is that they are often very durable.
 The aluminium makes them almost impossible to break.
 The downside is the weight and the lack of flexibility.
 Poles from 20 - 50 USD are perfect for skiers with little or minimum experience.

 When the price goes up, so does the quality of the materials.
-High-end poles are often made of carbon which gives you a better power transfer than standard aluminium poles does.
+High-end cross country ski poles are often made of carbon which gives you a better power transfer than with the standard aluminium poles.
 High-end poles provide what some describe as a beautiful swing or pendulum action.
 Some describe it as developing a taste for expensive wine - you won’t give it up once you try it.